-The components are separated by spaces or tabs.
+Keywords must be separated by spaces.

 A source line may not exceed 2047 characters.

 Tab characters, ASCII 09H, are expanded according to the most common practice; i.e. to columns 8, 16, 24 etc. This affects the source code output in list files and debug information.
 Because tabs may be set up differently in different editors, it is recommended that you do not use tabs in your source files.